uccser/cs-unplugged/docs/source/other/faq.rst

 .. contents:: Contents
   :local:

-.. _what-is-a-slug:
+.. _what-is-a-key:

-What is a URL Slug?
+What is a Key?
 ==============================================================================

-A URL slug is a short label for something, containing only letters, numbers, or hyphens.
+A key is a short label for something, containing only letters, numbers, or hyphens.
-They’re generally used in URLs.
+A lot of the keys in the configuration files are actually used in URLs (so it's actually more correct to call them "slugs").
-In our system, a slug must be no longer than 50 characters, and use hyphens instead of underscores.
+In our system, a key must be no longer than 50 characters, and use hyphens instead of underscores.

-These are *valid* example slugs:
+These are *valid* examples of keys:

 - ``algorithms``
 - ``binary-numbers``
 - ``exercise-2``

-These are *invalid* example slugs:
+These are *invalid* examples of keys:

 - ``Algorithms``
 - ``Binary Numbers``